Gwali-1/Swytch/Documentation/Swytch-Docs/docs/Installation.md

 > We shall later take a look at that under the [Swytch templates](#) section but  for now let's set up everything from the ground up
 > to have a better perspective into what makes a Swytch application.

-First create a console application like you always do:
+First create a console application like you always do
 ```sh
 dotnet new console -n MyFistSwytchApp
 cd MyFirstSwytchApp